-The Story Behind the Trends - Over the last year there were a total of 55 children and young people from the Belfast outcomes area admitted to hospital with an alcohol related diagnoses.
-Belfast and Castlereagh are higher than the NI average.
+The Story Behind the Trends - Over the last year there was a total of 55 children and young people from the Western outcomes area admitted to hospital with an alcohol related diagnoses.
+Derry and Limavady continues to be higher than the NI average in 2013.